G-Nitheesh-CV-512/awesome-llm-citation-integrity/README.md

 > **Benchmarking Citation Fabrication Rates Across Large Language Models and Agentic Search Tools**

-The project investigates how reliably different AI systems produce scholarly references and how citation fabrication and citation-support errors can be measured and compared.
+The project focuses on how reliably different AI systems produce scholarly references and on methods for measuring and comparing citation fabrication and citation-support errors.

 ## Related Project Files